-- organisations.
-The council will expect developers to demonstrate that they have engaged with a registered provider prior to progressing the scheme submitting a planning application and to have secured from them a commitment to provision.
-The provider should identify the resources it is bringing to the scheme and demonstrate that the proposed affordable housing makes optimum use of resources and provides a range of affordable rents. - 5.18.
+- preferred partner, an alternative registered provider may be considered.
+In that case, the council will need to be satisfied that the alternative provider can meet and sustain a high standard of management. - 5.32.
 Where a registered provider is not involved in the delivery of intermediate affordable housing, the affordable housing provider must be approved by the council, satisfy due diligence requirements and provide detailed information regarding allocation, management and maintenance arrangements, service charges and rent levels.
-In all cases affordable housing will be secured through a legal agreement to ensure it remains at an affordable price for future eligible households in perpetuity (or that the subsidy is recycled for alternative affordable housing provision in Lambeth). - 5.19.
+In all cases affordable housing will be secured through a legal agreement to ensure it remains at an affordable price for future eligible households in perpetuity (or that the subsidy is recycled for alternative affordable housing provision in Lambeth). - 5.33.
 The council's approach to provision of affordable housing in Build-to-Rent developments is set out in Local Plan policy H12.
-The approach to affordable housing in estate regeneration schemes is set out in Local Plan policy H11. - 5.20.
-The council will follow the approach to vacant building credit set out in London Plan policy H9 and the Mayor's Affordable Housing and Viability SPG 2017. - 5.21.
-Review mechanisms address economic uncertainties which may arise over the lifetime of a development proposal.
-They may be used to maximise affordable housing output by putting in place provisions for re-appraising the viability of schemes or phases in order to capture any uplift in value due to a delayed planning implementation and / or a phased build-out of a major scheme or other changes affecting financial viability.
-Any contribution arising from a review of viability would be capped at a level which is equivalent to the combined value of any on-site or off-site affordable housing and additional provision or a cash contribution in-lieu of the remaining amount up to the equivalent of 40% (without grant) or 50% (with grant) affordable housing.
-The level of affordable housing may also be negotiated on the basis of a cascade agreement or growth model approach, having regard to the particular circumstances of a development proposal.
-Further detail regarding the application of re-appraisal provisions may be set out in a supplementary planning document.
-Where applications follow the Viability Tested Route, the council's approach to transparency and viability appraisal methodology will be as set out in the Lambeth Local Application Requirements and Lambeth Development Viability Supplementary Planning Document. - 5.22.
-The council will follow the approach to review mechanisms set out in London Plan policy H6 and associated supplementary planning guidance.
+The approach to affordable housing in estate regeneration schemes is set out in Local Plan policy H11. - 5.34.
+Where applications follow the Viability Tested Route, the council's approach to transparency and viability appraisal methodology will be as set out in the Lambeth Local Application Requirements and Lambeth Development Viability Supplementary Planning Document 2017. - 5.35.
+The council will follow the approach to review mechanisms set out in London Plan policy H5 and associated supplementary planning guidance.
 For applications following the Viability Tested Route, the 'cap' on the additional provision that will be sought will be 50 per cent as required by the Mayor's Affordable Housing and Viability SPG.